 Your website visitors will grasp what your product is, how it works and that it’s for people like them MUCH more quickly if you show it to them visually.

-Showing styled images like these from my client MadMia also helps spark an emotional connection with your website visitor.
+Showing styled images like this also helps spark an emotional connection with your website visitor.

-Trust me when I tell you – customers almost always buy from emotion, not from logic!
-Using the right images is essential when designing your high converting Ecommerce homepage.
+Trust me when I tell you – customers almost always buy from emotion, not from logical!

 6. Show your most popular categories